What is personal information?

 - your spouse in accordance with the Family Law Act requirements.

-In order to meet our clients’ needs and provide some services, such as investment administration and mailing of investment related reports, we may need to disclose personal information to external service providers.
+In order to provide some services, such as investment administration and mailing of investment related reports, we may need to disclose personal information to external service providers.

 Disclosure may be made to the following persons for the purpose of account administration: